sachinmisq2609/Data-Merging-and-analysis/README.md

 - Integration tests for end-to-end workflows
 - Performance tests for large datasets
 - ## Deployment

-This package can be imported into other Python projects or used as a standalone tool.
+This package can be imported into other Python projects or used as a standalone tool like PowerBI or Tableau.
 For integration with production systems, consider the following:
 - Ensure all dependencies are properly managed
 - Implement proper error handling for production environments
 - Set up logging to monitor performance